 Depression is the most prominent psychological disorder in the western world.
-Although depression has a physical component, it is in it’s origin a socially driven condition.
-In the U.S. about 10 million people suffer from significant depression each year and the numbers are increasing significantly.
+Depression originates as a socially driven condition.
+In the U.S. about 10 million people suffer from significant depression each year and the numbers are increasing substantially.
 In 2014 depression was 24% greater than it was in 1999.

 Living with depression is like living at the bottom of a sea of mud.
 The environment pushes against you in every imaginable direction.
 Getting out is almost impossible.
 Even the simplest functions of daily can be extremely difficult.
 It is a living hell.

-Let’s look at the way depression develops.
+Let's look at the way depression develops.
 It starts out with a difficult emotional challenge, and so the inner child starts out facing a painful circumstance.
-Adding significantly to this condition, and essential to the creation of depression, is the total rejection of the inner cild’s feelings by the adult.
+Adding significantly to this condition, and essential to the creation of depression, is the subsequent total rejection of the inner child by the adult.

-Having been rebuffed by her parents and now frozen out by the older self, the now wounded and defeated inner child retreats into a cave of isolation for protection.
-The despair and desperation that result from a seemingly impossible situation creates the condition that we call depression.
+Having been rebuffed by her parents and now frozen out by the older self, the wounded and defeated inner child retreats into a cave of isolation for protection.
+The despair and desperation that result from a seemingly impossible situation creates the condition that we know as depression.

-In 30+ years of private practice, every case of depression I have ever encountered has hinged upon a reluctance by the adult to accept and address the pain that his or her inner child carried.
-It isn’t that there is no emotion - the adult is racked with it - but it is a bleed-through from the wounded inner child.
-It is a cry for help.
+In 30+ years of private practice, every case of depression I have ever encountered has hinged upon a reluctance by the adult to accept and address the pain that his or her inner child carries.
+It isn't that there is no emotion - the adult is racked with it - but it is a bleed-through from the wounded inner child.
+It is her cry for help.
 The inner child is crying for someone to rescue her because she has been rejected by the adult and has nowhere else to turn.
 People thus tormented often turn to drugs and alcohol in an effort to escape their dilemma.

 The split between the adult and the inner child can be confusing to the casual observer.
-Especially because in this society we equate success with happiness, but more often than not, the two are at opposite ends of the spectrum.
-Anthony Bourdain fought in his early years with a heroin addiction, speaking to his inner struggle.
+Especially because in society we equate success with happiness.
+More often than not however, the two are on opposite sides of the spectrum.
+Anthony Bourdain fought in his early years with a heroin addiction, illuminating his own inner struggle.
 Kate Spade was seriously depressed and Robin Williams fought with a debilitating mental condition that made it impossible for him to work.

-And when we confuse who we are with what we do, when we lose the later, as in William’s case, the loss can be devastating.
+And when we confuse who we are with what we do, when we lose the later, as in William's case, the loss is devastating.
 But from the outside, we are blinded by their worldly accomplishments.
-After all, by societal standards, these people should “have it all,” totally ignoring their personal inner struggles.
+After all, by social standards, these people should "have it all," totally ignoring their personal inner struggles.

 Most depressed people are so accustomed to living under the dark cloak of their emotions that they have no idea what it feels like to be happy.
 They have no standard against which to judge the pain that has accompanied them since childhood.

 Unfortunately too, Western culture erects significant barriers to personal interaction and in many other ways creates a perfect environment for the creation of depression.
-And there is little help for people as conservatives in Congress and state legislatures have pared public mental health funding beyond the bone.
+And there is little help for people as conservative politicians in Congress and state legislatures have pared public mental health funding beyond the bone.

-In this impersonal, stressful, non-spiritual culture of ours, many people suffer from some form of depression.
-So, one question to ask is, “Am I depressed?”
-Or, “Is my partner depressed?”
-Depression exists in a hundred shades of grey, and each of us reacts differently, but a list of depressive symptoms developed by Joan Larson may be helpful:
+So, one question to ask is, "Am I depressed?"
+Or, "Is my partner depressed?"
+Depression exists in a hundred shades of grey, and each of us reacts differently, but this list of depressive symptoms developed by Joan Larson may be helpful:

 · Withdrawal from activity; isolating yourself